-Data collection was facilitated through a combination of well-established observational methods, including focal sampling, scan sampling, all-occurrence sampling, and Ad-libitum sampling.
+Data collection was facilitated through a combination of well-established observational methods, including focal sampling, scan sampling, all-occurrence sampling, and Ad-libitum sampling (Altmann 1974).
 These methods allowed for a comprehensive and nuanced analysis of the chimpanzees' social strata, interactions, and behaviors during the early hours of their active period.

 2.4.1 Focal Animal Sampling

-Individual chimpanzees were selected, especially the alpha male and female, to be the primary focus of observation.
-This is because the Alpha chimpanzees are very influential and have alliances with other strong chimpanzees.
-Subsequently, their behaviors got recorded on a data sheet during an interval of 10 Minutes for 2 hours (Fall, 2011).
+Individual chimpanzees, especially the alpha male and female, were selected as the primary focus of observation.
+This is because alpha chimpanzees are very influential and have alliances with other strong chimpanzees.
+Subsequently, their behaviors were recorded on a data sheet during an interval of 10 minutes for 2 hours (Fall, 2011).

 2.4.2 Scan Animal Sampling

-The researcher collected data from a group of chimpanzees while making observations at the interval of 10 minutes for 2 hours while writing and recording videos of each individual within their community.
+The researcher collected data from a group of chimpanzees while making observations at intervals of 10 minutes for 2 hours while writing and recording videos of each individual within their community.
 With scan sampling, the observations were repeated over time and helped to estimate how much time each chimpanzee spent during the predetermined data collection.